okbreathe/jquery_plugins/okShortcut/README.md

 The two methods `jQuery.shortcut.add` and `jQuery.shortcut.remove` are used to add and remove key bindings, respectively.
-Both take a key-combination and a callback and `jQuery.shortcut.add` can receive an optional options hash.
+Both take a key-combination and a callback. `jQuery.shortcut.add` can optionally receive an options (listed below) hash.

+A key combination can include all alphanumeric keys, special keys and function keys.

+Key combinations are specified by either combining the literal (in the case of an alphanumeric key) or the key name with a series of pluses

+    shift+ctrl+f

+**Key Names**

+    tab, space, enter, backspace, scroll, capslock, numlock, pause, insert, home, delete, end, pageup, pagedown, left, up, right, down,

+    f1,f2..f12

 ## Usage